 English version

-Walking along the road that leads to the village and the church dedicated to Sant’Anna, the visitor can admire contemporary Marcolfe on the facades of the house and on the public wall.
+Walking along the road that leads to the village and the church dedicated to Sant’Anna, the visitor can admire contemporary Marcolfe on the facades of the houses and on the public wall.

-The masks, reinterpreted in a modern key, were made in terracotta and polychrome concrete by the students of the 4F class of the Liceo Artistico Adolfo Venturi in Modena directed by the Prof. of plastic disciplines professor Mattia Scappini.
+The masks, reinterpreted in a modern key, were made in terracotta and polychrome cement by the students of the 4F class of the Liceo Artistico Adolfo Venturi in Modena directed by the plastic disciplines professor Mattia Scappini.

-The “mummie”, or “marcolfe”, as they are called in the territory of Frignano, are to be considered among the oldest characteristic symbols of the Tuscan-Emilian Apennine mountains.
-There are apotropaic masks carved into the walls of residences and buildings to defend and ward off evil spirits.
-There are over twenty guardians who protect the village, reminding those who are passing throught the importance of the traditions of the Frignano territory and the value of the historical memory of our lands.
+The “mummies”, or “marcolfe”, as they are called in the territory of Frignano, are to be considered among the oldest characteristic symbols of the Tuscan-Emilian Apennine mountains.
+There are apotropaic masks carved into the external walls of homes and buildings to defend and ward off evil spirits.
+There are over twenty guardians who protect the village, reminding those who are passing by the importance of the traditions of the Frignano area and the value of the historical memory of our lands.